 I will write down all my ideas the moment I have them (since I will forget about them a minute later).

 Sometimes inspiration strikes at unexpected times.
 Having something to write the idea down pays off.
 Later on, you will have an accumulation of creative thoughts to choose from.

 I will take a picture of everything I find beautiful: the views, nature, architecture, etc.

 The accumulation of inspirations.
 Photos go too.
 Next time you feel drained, try to look through all the beautiful things that surround us.
 See if it makes you go and create something just as beautiful!

 Did you find our New Year’s resolutions for graphic designers useful?
 We hope so!
 Make sure you visit us on social media and tell us what you think!

 Be More Productive with Gingersauce!

 We have created Gingersauce to help people free more time to be more productive and creative.
-While you bring your awesome ideas into life our automatic brand book maker helps you easily present them!
+While you bring your awesome ideas into life our pro-tool for creating brand books helps you easily present them!
 Upload a logo, spend only a few minutes of your time, and get a beautiful professional brand book ready to go!